Sergio-Colmenares/Sergio-Colmenares/README.md

 ### Hi there 👋
-My name is Sergio Colmenares, I am a student of the Seminary School in Colombia.
+My name is Sergio Colmenares, I am a student of the Rosario's University

 I am interested in Electronic and Electricity, Programming and Computation.